v-limo/github_contributions/README.md

 ## 1. What is this?

-This project was motivated by [this]("https://www.linkedin.com/posts/javascript-developer_activity-7001843025769308161-qvvS?utm_source=share&utm_medium=member_desktop") LinkedIn post by [JavaScript Developer ] ("https://www.linkedin.com/company/javascript-developer")
+This project was motivated by [this]("https://www.linkedin.com/posts/javascript-developer_activity-7001843025769308161-qvvS?utm_source=share&utm_medium=member_desktop") LinkedIn post by [JavaScript Developer]("https://www.linkedin.com/company/javascript-developer")

 - The app uses [React]("https://reactjs.org/") and Tailwind CSS to display the list of contributions made by the user on GitHub and the number of contributions made on each day of the week.
 - Its a clone of the [GitHub Contributions Calendar]("https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile")